Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: Abstract

 \section{Abstract}

-Many resources are provided by an ecological system that is vulnerable to tipping when exceeding a certain level of pollution, with a sudden big loss of ecosystem services.
-An ecological system is usually also a common-pool resource and therefore vulnerable to suboptimal use resulting from non-cooperative behavior.
-An analysis requires methods to derive cooperative and non-cooperative solutions for managing a dynamical system with tipping points.
-Such a game is a differential game which has two well-defined non-cooperative solutions, the open-loop and feedback Nash equilibria.
-This paper provides new numerical methods for deriving open-loop and feedback Nash equilibria, for one-dimensional and two-dimensional dynamical systems.
+Many resources are provided by ecological systems that are vulnerable to a sudden big loss of ecosystem services when exceeding a certain level of pollution.
+This leads to non-convexities in managing ecological systems.
+An ecological system is often also a common-pool resource and therefore vulnerable to suboptimal use resulting from non-cooperative behavior.
+An analysis requires methods to derive cooperative and non-cooperative solutions in managing these types of ecological systems.
+Such a game is a differential game that has two well-defined non-cooperative solutions, the open-loop and feedback Nash equilibria.
+This paper provides new numerical methods for solving open-loop and feedback Nash equilibria, for one-dimensional and multiple-dimensional systems.
 The methods are applied to the lake game, which is the classical example for these types of problems.
-Especially, two-dimensional feedback Nash equilibria are a novelty of this paper.
-This Nash equilibrium is close to the cooperative solution which has important policy implications.
+Especially, the two-dimensional feedback Nash equilibria for the lake game are a novelty of this paper.
+Such a Nash equilibrium can be close to the cooperative solution which has important policy implications.